shifatkhan/CitySearch/README.md

 Here, you can search your favorite cities around the world!
 Cities are sorted by by their population in descending order.
 This project makes use of auto-filling the search bar.
 Try it out!

+TO-DO:
+- Use AJAX for the login and register page instead of header redirections.